Elements of a Syllabus in the College of Earth and Mineral Sciences: Resident Courses

 Mixed Content

-This site is considered a secure website, which means that your connection is encrypted.
-We do however link to content that isn't necessarily encrypted.
+This site is considered a secure website which means that your connection is encrypted.
+We do, however, link to content that isn't necessarily encrypted.
 This is called mixed content.
 By default, mixed content is blocked in Internet Explorer, Firefox, and Chrome.
 This may result in a blank page or a message saying that only secure content is displayed.
-Follow the directions on our Technical Requirements page to view the mixed content.
+Follow the directions on the World Campus Technical Requirements page to view the mixed content.

 Connect Online with Caution